 Assistant Professor of Music and the Humanities in the College; Director of Undergraduate Studies; Affiliated Faculty, Department of Visual Arts and Germanic Studies

 Areas of Specialization:

-Seth Brodsky's scholarly and critical work pursues two related lines of inquiry.
-The first concerns music of the 20th and 21st centuries, in particular the field of “composerly production”, with all the openness this connotes: how is “the composer” constructed, and how does she function culturally, discursively, technologically, mythically?
-Brodsky’s second line of inquiry involves the role of unconscious processes—particularly as figured in psychoanalytic discourse—in the making and experiencing of music.
-Here he is especially interested in musical influence and intertextuality—the “locus of the other”—in the work of living, recently deceased, or frequently resurrected composers.
-How, for instance, do contemporary composers fantasize and shepherd their affiliations with their musical past and precursors, and what role does the psychoanalytic unconsciously play in these fantasies?
+My scholarly and critical work pursues a number of related lines of inquiry.
+The first concerns music of the 20th and 21st centuries, in particular the field of “composerly production,” with all the openness this connotes: how is “the composer” constructed, and how does she function culturally, discursively, technologically, mythically?
+A second line of inquiry involves the role of unconscious processes, particularly as figured in psychoanalytic discourse, in the making and experiencing of music.
+Here I’m especially interested in musical influence and intertextuality—what Lacan calls the “locus of the other”—in the work of living, recently deceased, or frequently resurrected composers.
+How, for instance, do contemporary composers fantasize and shepherd their affiliations with their musical past and precursors, and what role does the psychoanalytic unconscious play in these fantasies?

-- with Rob Haskins and David Nicholls, eds., Each Is at the Center: Essays for the Centenary of John Cage (Northwestern University Press, forthcoming 2015).
+- with Rob Haskins, eds., Each Is at the Center: Essays for the Centenary of John Cage (Northwestern University Press, forthcoming 2017).

 - “This was not meant for you”, in Arturo Herrera/David Schutter, Collages & Drawings, 10 September—9 October 2010 (Tony Wight Gallery, Chicago 2010), 13-16.